Testing and Monitoring Email Serivce Provider Speed

 What about Mandrill?

 I couldn’t get Mandrill to work.
-I signed up for a paid MailChimp account, validated my domains, but kept getting error messages.
+I signed up for a paid MailChimp account, and validated my domains, but kept getting error messages.
 I had used Mandrill before, so I knew how to integrate with it.

 I contacted their support department and they informed me that because my domain had the word “test” in it, it would not send.
 I found that odd, but pointed a new domain.
 Neither domain worked, but MailChimp stopped answering my support emails.
 The ticket is still open months later.